ergonode/docs/docs/frontend/architecture/app-structure.md

 **Advantages of VueMS:**

 * Each module can have its **own business context** communicating separately with the backend application.
-* Modules can be **turned active or inactivate** anytime which allows to customize the application for each client individually.
+* Modules can be **turned active or inactivate** anytime which allows customizing the application for each client individually.
 * Modules can be **loaded locally** within the application and downloaded from external servers (npm, Verdaccio).
-* Thanks to having modules on external servers, we can **version them**, therefore the modules are independent and easy to expand.
+* Thanks to storing modules on external servers, we can **version them**, therefore the modules are independent and easy to expand.
 * The customer can **upgrade any package** or **replace it** with another one.
 * Our solution is based on the built-in mechanism of [**NuxtJS modules**][nuxt-modules] in order **not to modify the basic operation of the framework**.
 * The mechanism is **closely related** to [**Vue.js**][vue] and was created only for this framework.